The Awesome Adventures of Captain Spirit: Reception

 The Awesome Adventures of Captain Spirit received generally favourable reviews, according to Metacritic.
 Destructoid's Brett Makedonski was most struck by the narrative, which also left him wanting more.
 Joe Juba of Game Informer concurred and appreciated the parable between Chris' imagination and its real life counterpart.
 Its explicit connections to Life Is Strange 2 excited him.
 Michael Leri, writing for Game Revolution, enjoyed playing as Captain Spirit, noting that the character's function to contrast the mundane "livens up interactions".
 James O'Connor at GameSpot thought that Chris succeeded "as a sympathetic figure", while also praising the cutscenes for being visually inventive.
 He saw the script as "tight" and called the storytelling "smart".
 GamesRadar+'s Andy Hartup commended that it is free-to-play, agreed with O'Connor about the script's succinctness, and said it contained charm and "genuine human drama".
 Writing for IGN, Louisa Blatt found the father-son dynamic to be emotionally satisfying, never once growing bored with the story.
 She also declared the setting "the most beautiful scenery I’ve ever seen in a Life is Strange game".
 Adam Cook of VideoGamer.com wrote in his verdict, "As a teaser for Life is Strange 2, Captain Spirit does its job", citing its length as what it did well.

 Conversely, Makedonski disliked that it ended on a "gratuitous" cliffhanger.
 Juba thought the weakest segments were the ones using traditional adventure game mechanics.
 Leri disparaged the writing for its "extreme" tonal shifts and "mediocre" dialogue.
 O'Connor criticised the characters for being clichéd.
 Hartup accused the game of being too short.
 Blatt was usually annoyed with the primary mechanic and wrote that the quests fell short of challenging her.
 Cook questioned the subtlety of the writing.

 Awards

-The game was nominated for "Game, Franchise Adventure" at the NAVGTR Awards, and for the "Matthew Crump Cultural Innovation Award" at the SXSW Gaming Awards.
+The game was nominated for "Game, Franchise Adventure" at the NAVGTR Awards and the "Matthew Crump Cultural Innovation Award" at the SXSW Gaming Awards.